 Fast forward four years later, and life did go on, not with great joy, but with somewhat surprising contentment that I never imagined I’d really know.
 Once, I used to be afraid of losing the people I loved, constantly thinking to myself, “It may happen.
 One day, someone I love will disappear and I won’t be able to go with them.”
 The impression that it leaves only makes you grip a little tighter and kiss a little harder every time you do.

 Simply being a part of Mikey’s life made me realize how unique my own is.
 What happens next is that you continue to love the world they leave with you.
-Every pitch I climbed, every mountain I scaled somehow brought me a little bit closer to him, in a way.
-When he passed, I made a promise to always try and live a little bit extra for him, in little ways and in big ways.
+Every pitch I climbed, every mountain I moved up somehow brought me a little bit closer to him, in a strange way.
+When he died, I silently promised to try and live a little bit extra for him, in little ways and in big ways.
 I found myself doing things with more purpose, every day.

 Although his departure was premature, it’s the memory of Mike that remains timeless.
 For me, he will always be a skinny fourteen-year-old punk kid, skating down the block to meet me at my house in the early morning hours when the rest of the world was sleeping.
 I’ll always be kissing him with strawberry Lip Smackers chapstick in my back pocket.
 We’ll always be stupid kids watching that stupid sunset and then waiting for that sunrise, together.
 He’ll be Peter Pan, and I’ll be Xena, Warrior Princess.